-2021 \$ 70

-2022 143
+2022 \$143

 2023 147

 2024 152

 2025 155

+2026 160

-Thereafter 5,833
+Thereafter 5,743

 Total \$6,500

-NOTE 11 - PRIOR PERIOD ADJUSTMENT
+NOTE 12 - PRIOR PERIOD ADJUSTMENT

-During the year ended December 31, 2020, errors were noted in the prior year financial statements, resulting in the understatement of accounts payable and contract services for the year ended December 31, 2019; accordingly, the beginning balance of net assets has been restated in these financial statements.
-Beginning net assets were debited and contract services were credited \$5,000 for the year ended December 31, 2020.
+During the year ended December 31, 2021, an error was noted in the prior year financial statements, resulting in the understatement of loans receivable and overstatement of contribution expenses for the year ended December 31, 2020; accordingly, the financial statements for 2020 were restated.
+Loans receivable was increased and contributions was decreased by \$6,500 for the year ended December 31, 2020.

-NOTE 12 - SUBSEQUENT EVENTS
+NOTE 13 - SUBSEQUENT EVENTS

-In preparing these financial statements, the Organization has evaluated events and transactions for potential recognition or disclosure through March 24, 2022, the date the financial statements were available to be issued.
-The Organization has determined that no change to the financial statements for the year ended December 31, 2020 is deemed necessary as a result of this evaluation.
+In preparing these financial statements, the Organization has evaluated events and transactions for potential recognition or disclosure through December 19, 2022 the date the financial statements were available to be issued.
+The Organization has determined that no change to the financial statements for the year ended December 31, 2021 is deemed necessary as a result of this evaluation.

-Due to the ongoing COVID-19 pandemic, the Organization continues to evaluate current economic conditions and the impact on the Organization's operations for the year ended December 31, 2020, as the long-term effects of the pandemic are uncertain.
+Due to the ongoing COVID-19 pandemic, the Organization continues to evaluate current economic conditions and the impact on the Organization's operations for the year ended December 31, 2021, as the long-term effects of the pandemic are uncertain.